-- 1. Click View | Bookmarks on the menu bar. - 2.
+- 1. In the menu bar, click View > Bookmarks. - 2.
 Click the bookmark that you would like to delete in the Bookmarks window. - 3.
 Click Delete current bookmark. - 4.
-Confirm the prompt by selecting Yes in the dialog.
+Confirm the prompt with Yes in the dialog.

 To delete all the bookmarks in a module/component